Multifractal Fractional Ornstein-Uhlenbeck Processes: Setup, notations and remarks

-Finally, the Gaussian process $\widetilde{X}_{\epsilon}$ that enters in the definition of the positive random weight $M_{\epsilon,\gamma}$ (Eq. \ref{eq:MCIntro}) can be seen as the unique statistically stationary solution of the dynamics provided in Eq. \ref{eq:SDEintro} using $H=0$, $\gamma=0$ and an independent white noise $d\widetilde{W}(t)$ instead of $dW(t)$. \end{definition}
+Finally, the zero-average statistically stationary Gaussian process $\widetilde{X}_{\epsilon}$ that enters in the definition of the positive random weight $M_{\epsilon,\gamma}$ (\ref{eq:MCIntro}) is independent of the white noise $dW(t)$ and is of finite variance for any $\epsilon>0$.
+We furthermore ask, in the limit $\epsilon\to 0$, its covariance to diverge in a logarithmic fashion at small arguments, such that

+with $\ln_+ (s) = \max(\ln s, 0)$ and $g$ a bounded and continuous function of its argument which goes to 0 at large arguments.
+A natural and causal way to achieve this is to define $\widetilde{X}_{\epsilon}$ as the unique statistically stationary solution of an independent linear and Gaussian evolution which is based on the dynamics provided in \ref{eq:SDEintro} with $\gamma=0$, using furthermore the boundary value $H=0$.
+Defined such a way, $\widetilde{X}_{\epsilon}$ can be seen as a regularized fractional Ornstein-Uhlenbeck of vanishing Hurst exponent. \end{definition}

+\begin{remark} For $\gamma=0$ and thus $M_{\epsilon,0}(t) =1$, the noise $dW_{\epsilon,H,0}(t)$ (\ref{eq:DefdWRandom}) is a well-posed Gaussian and causal process.
+Using the language developed in \cite{AloMaz00}, it is the stochastic differential, in the sense of It\^o, of a continuous semimartingale $W_{\epsilon,H,0}(t)$ which is a natural regularized form a fractional Brownian motion. \end{remark}

 \begin{remark} As we will see, the parameter $\gamma$ eventually governs entirely the level of non Gaussianity and multifractality of the process $X_{\epsilon,H,\gamma}(t)$.
-To this regard, for $\gamma\ne 0$, the dynamics provided in Eq. \ref{eq:SDEintro} can be seen as a generalization of the one of the regularized Fractional Ornstein-Uhlenbeck process detailed in Ref. \cite{Che17}.
-Using current notations, the unique statistically stationary solution of Eq. \ref{eq:SDEintro} with $\gamma=0$ can be conveniently written as
+To this regard, for $\gamma\ne 0$, the dynamics provided in \ref{eq:SDEintro} can be seen as a generalization of the one of the regularized fractional Ornstein-Uhlenbeck process detailed in \cite{Che17}.
+Using current notation, the unique statistically stationary solution of \ref{eq:SDEintro} with $\gamma=0$ can be conveniently written as

 It is a finite variance Gaussian process for any $H\in]0,1[$ and finite $\epsilon>0$, and it remains so as $\epsilon\to 0$.
 We note by $X_{H,0}$ the Gaussian stochastic process which marginals coincide with the limiting values as $\epsilon\to 0$ of those of $X_{\epsilon,H,0}$, and we call it a fractional Ornstein-Uhlenbeck (fOU) process \cite{CheKaw03}.
 We have